Education and Credentials:

 - Licensed Professional Clinical Counselor, LPCC, 2473 (Inactive-California)

 - EMDR Basic Training Certificate, EMDR Center of the Rockies (EMDRIA approved)

 - Certified Therapist in EMDR (Granted November of 2018)

-I have over 13 years of direct experience working as a psychotherapist.
+I have over 15 years of direct experience working as a psychotherapist.
 I started my counseling career working in a Community Mental Health setting in Wheat Ridge, Colorado; specifically doing work with the Adult Outpatient Team for Jefferson Center for Mental Health.
-I have worked extensively with individuals (adults) struggling with depression & anxiety, bipolar disorder, grief & loss, PTSD/trauma and substance abuse issues across varying levels of severity.
+I have worked extensively with individuals (adults) struggling with depression & anxiety, grief & loss, PTSD/trauma and substance abuse issues across varying levels of severity.
 In addition to the many hours of individual work with clients over the years, I have facilitated numerous therapy groups as well; specifically anger management, women’s groups and depression recovery groups.
 I had a brief stint of experience in California, from 2014-2015.
 During that time, I had the privilege of facilitating a handful of support groups for women in recovery from both breast and ovarian cancer, with a wonderful organization called Bay Area Cancer Connections.
 Coming back to Colorado in 2015 brought me back into the Community Mental Health setting, where I had started my career in 2007 as an intern in my graduate program.
 In May of 2016, I started my own private practice in Broomfield, Colorado where I continue to enjoy working with adults to help them reach their health and wellness goals.
 In May of 2017, I completed my basic training in EMDR.
 I then went on to become a certified EMDR therapist in November of 2018.

 Theoretical Point of View: